Andrew Peters

 Andrew Peters (born May 5, 1980) is a Canadian former professional ice hockey left winger.
-Peters played in the National Hockey League for the Buffalo Sabres, and the New Jersey Devils.
+Peters played in the National Hockey League (NHL) for the Buffalo Sabres, and the New Jersey Devils.
 Throughout his playing career, Peters was best known for his role as an enforcer.

 Playing career

-Peters was drafted 34th overall by the Sabres in the 1998 NHL Entry Draft.
+Peters was drafted 34th overall by the Sabres in the 1998 NHL entry draft.
 Besides the NHL, Peters has also played for the Rochester Americans in the AHL, as well as the OHL's Oshawa Generals and Kitchener Rangers.

 While on the Rochester Americans, Andrew got into an on-ice fight with his brother Geoff Peters.
 Andrew has stated in interviews that he did not know it was his brother that he was fighting.

 For a short time, both Andrew and Geoff played for the same team (Rochester Americans).
 During one game, Andrew and Geoff collaborated on a goal.
 Andrew received an assist while Geoff was credited with the goal.
 During his time in the AHL, Peters led the league for most penalty minutes at 388.

 Peters admitted in 2005 that he used Androstenedione earlier in his career, though there were no rules against it at the time.
 He stopped using it after the Food and Drug Administration banned its sale in April 2004 and claimed to have not taken the supplement for three years.

 Throughout his career Peters has been known more for his rough play than his scoring ability, having not scored a goal between the 03–04 season and February 20, 2007.
 Peters' goal in the 03–04 season was scored on an empty net.
 Peters fourth, and next goal would come a little over a year later, February 28, 2008.
 Less than two weeks later Peters received a one-game suspension for his altercation with New York Rangers forward Colton Orr in which he intervened in a scuffle while on the bench.